drsutherin/CEG-4110/README.md

   * a ServerInterface instance
   * a LobbyChat instance (only updated while user is ```in_lobby```)
   * a list of PrivateChat instances (if any)
-  * a Menu instance (different types of menus depending on player status)
-  * an ActiveUsersList
-  * an ActiveTablesList
   * a Game instance (if playing/observing)
   * a Voce SpeechInterface instance (for voice recognition)
   * a GUI instance